MrGKanev/Locally/README.md

 # Locally

-One Paragraph of project description goes here

-## Getting Started

 So yes it is another Docker based system.
 I used something else before but it was too mainstream so i build my own.

+## Getting Started
+If you feel I am missing interesting things, put it on the [issues](https://github.com/mrgkanev/locally/issues) and I'll definitely try it out.

 ### Prerequisites